Skip to content

 Background and geographical reach

-The OxWell Student Survey started as a pilot project in Oxfordshire in 2019.
-In 2020 the survey covered 11 local authorities in the counties of Oxfordshire, Berkshire, Buckinghamshire, Gloucestershire and Wiltshire.
-This expanded participation allowed us to learn about a range of important mental health and wellbeing factors, including pupils’ experience of COVID-19, school closures and associated challenges.
+The OxWell Student Survey started as a small project in Oxfordshire in 2019, working closely with the local authority, in particular public health and child and adolescent mental health services.
+Approximately 5,000 students in 56 primary and secondary schools participated.
+In 2020, the survey took place during lockdown and approximately 19,000 students in 237 schools participated, from 11 local authorities in the counties of Oxfordshire, Berkshire, Buckinghamshire, Gloucestershire and Wiltshire.
+This expanded participation allowed us to learn about a range of important mental health and wellbeing factors, including students’ experience of COVID-19, school closures and associated challenges.

-For the 2021 edition, the survey’s reach was substantially increased through the recruitment of new local authority partners, including: Berkshire West; Buckinghamshire; East Berkshire (Frimley); Liverpool City; Oxfordshire; and Milton Keynes.
+In the 2021 survey, the area’s participating increased through the involvement of: Berkshire West; Buckinghamshire; East Berkshire (Frimley); Liverpool City; Oxfordshire; and Milton Keynes.
 More than 30,000 students participated from 180 schools.

 About the survey design

-Pupils participate in the survey online during school time using a unique login.
-No pupils’ names, addresses or dates of birth are collected.
-This is intended to encourage open and accurate responses, including to some sensitive questions on vulnerability, risk-taking behaviour and social risk factors (e.g., domestic abuse), while protecting participants’ privacy.
+The survey is an online survey and students ideally take it in school time using a general school login.
+We believe this helps us make sure that as many students as possible are able to participate.
+No students’ names, addresses or dates of birth are collected.
+This is intended to encourage open and accurate responses, including to some sensitive questions on self-harm and exposure to abuse while protecting participants’ privacy.

 Who takes part in the survey?

-The target population for the OxWell Student Survey is children and adolescents aged 9–18.
-To reach this group, OxWell recruits school pupils at state-maintained and independent schools and Further Education Colleges (FECs) in several local authorities across England.
-The survey aims to ensure a diverse and representative school population sample by three means: first, by recruiting pupils via schools in a range of socioeconomic deprivation areas; second, by using an opt-out model with parents to ensure maximum participation; and thirdly, by not trying to identify pupils to encourage accurate responses.
+The target population for the OxWell Student Survey is children and adolescents attending school aged 9–18.
+To reach this group, OxWell recruits school students at state-maintained and independent schools and Further Education Colleges (FECs) in several local authorities across England.
+The survey aims to ensure a diverse and representative school population sample by three means: first, by recruiting students via schools in a range of socioeconomic deprivation areas; second, by using an opt-out model with parents to ensure maximum participation; and thirdly, by not trying to identify students to encourage accurate responses.

-To assess diversity, the survey includes immigration status, three categories for gender identity and proxies for socio-economic status.
+To assess diversity, the survey includes gender identity, ethnicity and and proxies for socio-economic status.
 To assess representativeness, analyses compare the survey sample to school-level information made available by the UK government, such as deprivation indices of the school location and the proportion of students accessing free school meals.

 The survey questions